MuertoGB/MacEfiToolkit/MANUAL.md

 ## Firmware Patcher

-This section explains the firmware editor window and its functionality.
+This section explains the firmware patcher window and its functionality.

 <kbd>
   <img src="files/images/firmware_patcher.png">